idekerlab/hiview/README.md

 HiView<sub>DDRAM</sub> reads and displays data structures stored in NDEx.
 A toolkit and documentation exist to make the data structures representing multi-scale maps other than DDRAM and to upload them into NDEx for display in HiView<sub>DDRAM</sub>: [ddramutils](https://github.com/idekerlab/ddramutils).

-## SHAP framework
+## SHAP framework to explain protein interaction strength (DAS scores)
-A strength of HiView<sub>DDRAM</sub> is the ability to explain any interaction in the DAS network using SHAP scores.
-Simply selected any interaction in the DAS network.
-An explanation will appear below the controls of the _data view_.
+A strength of HiView<sub>DDRAM</sub> is the ability to explain any interaction in the DAS network using SHapley Additive eXplanations (SHAP) scores, grouped by class of evidence (physical, co-expression, co-abundance, co-dependency).
+Click any interaction in the DAS network to see an explanation of the DAS score; it will appear below the controls of the _data view_.
+The explanation comes in the form of Shapley values [Lundberg, Scott M., and Su-In Lee.
+"A unified approach to interpreting model predictions."
+Advances in neural information processing systems 30 (2017)].
+These SHAP scores shown indicate the contribution of the respective input feature to the DAS score.
+SHAP and DAS scores are on the same scale.
+Only the most important SHAP scores are shown (those that are more than one standard deviation from the mean).
+For features embedded with node2vec [], we also show the subnetwork supporting the interaction [Grover, Aditya, and Jure Leskovec. "node2vec: Scalable feature learning for networks."
+Proceedings of the 22nd ACM SIGKDD international conference on Knowledge discovery and data mining.
+2016.].
+Note that you can expand each class to see explanations at a higher granularity.

 ## Quick start guide for users
 Go to http://hiview.ucsd.edu, and click the **EXAMPLES** button to select a pre-computed ontology.
 Press **START**, and you will be taken to a visualization of that ontology.